Math Activities

 Begin play by calling out a math fact.
 One member from each team

-calculates the answer, then attempts to locate and stand on that
+calculates the answer, then attempts to locate and stand on that answer

 Bunny-Hop